h1376h/MLCourse/ML_Obsidian_Vault/Lectures/3/Quiz/L3_2_18_explanation.md

 ### Matrix Representation
 ![Matrix Representation](../Images/L3_2_Quiz_18/plot5_matrix_representation.png)

 This visualization illustrates the actual matrices involved in the normal equations.
-The left panel shows the design matrix X with a column of ones (intercept) and a column of x-values.
-The right panel shows the resulting X^T X matrix, which must be invertible for a unique solution to exist.
+The left panel shows the design matrix $X$ with a column of ones (intercept) and a column of x-values.
+The right panel shows the resulting $X^TX$ matrix, which must be invertible for a unique solution to exist.
 The determinant value in the title quantifies this invertibility.

 ### Geometric Interpretation
 ![Geometric Interpretation](../Images/L3_2_Quiz_18/plot6_geometric_interpretation.png)

 This 3D visualization demonstrates the geometric interpretation of the normal equations.
-The blue plane represents the column space of X (all possible linear combinations of the predictor variables).
+The blue plane represents the column space of $X$ (all possible linear combinations of the predictor variables).
 The red points are the original data points, and the green points are their projections onto the column space.
-The black lines show that these projections are orthogonal to the column space, illustrating that X^T(y - X𝛽) = 0, which is equivalent to the normal equations.
+The black lines show that these projections are orthogonal to the column space, illustrating that $X^T(y - X\beta) = 0$, which is equivalent to the normal equations.

 ## Key Insights